bellhwi/haxa/README.md

 - **What was the most challenging part?** I used Firebase database and storage for this project.
 I had to write code logics to fetch the products data.
 That code logic was being called every time I opened the products page.
 I found out that this number of fetching data causes quite a bit of loading delay.
 I had to solve this problem to make my website run faster.
 [See more on Google Docs](https://docs.google.com/document/d/1cCmYlvT7zN1VVJ4X7mH-5sxntNe4PvYZ5K1fgKZWyMg/edit).

-- **How did I solve it?** I used Redux and the ‘useEffect’ hook in React to optimize data fetching logic.
+- **How did I solve it?** I used Redux and the `useEffect` hook in React to optimize data fetching logic.
 It stores data in a state after the component is rendered initially.
 I set the last product update time as a dependency to fetch data only when there is a change made.
 In this way, I could improve the performance of my website.

 - **What was the most fun part?** The most fun part was creating an admin page.
 It was my very first time implementing this feature with Firebase.
 I had to read the official document on Google Firebase to come up with code logics.
 I was surprised to see how the Firebase handles the data and makes it easy to apply backend to my web app.
 I enjoyed learning this new technology.